Continuing Dr. Arthur Janov’s May 2016 book Beyond Belief:

 Variations of his story with its adverse childhood experiences could be told by tens of millions of people in the U.S. alone!

-Why isn’t the internet flooded with stories of people facing their realities and doing something to effectively address the real causes of what’s wrong in their lives?
+Why isn’t the internet flooded with 10+ million similar stories of people who have faced their realities, and effectively addressed the real causes of what’s wrong in their lives?

 The many reasons why people do things that don’t truly get them well are covered in Beyond Belief and Dr. Janov’s other publications.
 One obstacle for people who want enduring therapeutic help is the intentional misrepresentation of Primal Therapy.